openactive/data-catalogs/README.md

 4. The feed URLs are located in the `distribution` property of the JSON-LD metadata within the Dataset Site.

+## Related specifications

-Note that the JSON-LD metadata format, Data Catalog format, and Data Catalog Collection format are planned to be standardised as part of the [Dataset API Discovery specification](https://www.openactive.io/dataset-api-discovery/EditorsDraft/).
+The JSON-LD metadata format, Data Catalog format, and Data Catalog Collection format are planned to be standardised as part of the [Dataset API Discovery specification](https://www.openactive.io/dataset-api-discovery/EditorsDraft/).